itenium-be/Talk-DesignPatterns/Handout.md

    - **Decorator** (Structural): Add extra functionality to controls with HigherOrderComponents (React only)
    - **Composite** (Structural): The Abstract Factory may return a Composite: Once of our controls may contain controls of their own
        - **Visitor** (Behavioral): If it did return a Composite, we could add extra behavior in an OCP way (validation, layouting, tooltips, ...)
-       - **Chain Of Responsibility** (Behavioral): Events may be handled at different levels (the control itself, it's parent, the main window)
+       - **Chain Of Responsibility** (Behavioral): Events may be handled at different levels (the control itself, its parent, the main window)
    - **Mediator** (Behavioral): React/Foundation/... is getting complex...
 Do we need a Mediator
    - **Memento** (Behavioral): We can store the state of the controls in localStorage and restore it on demand
    - **Observer** (Behavioral): Users of our library may want to respond as changes happen (ex: user input)